 The Candace Women of Achievement Awards are given annually to women of minority descent whose contributions to society mirror the mission of NCBW in the areas of importance to its core constituency, minority women and girls, as they relate to civic awareness and public policy, corporate trailblazer, education, economic development, health, science and technology and youth leadership.
 Gina Burton is the president of the NCBW-Southern New Jersey chapter.

 Reynolds Brown has long held the distinction of the only woman to serve at-large on the Philadelphia city council and held the position of majority whip in 2012.
 She retired from council at the end of her term and recently accepted a new position as the City of Philadelphia’s director of strategic partnerships for the Register of Wills.

-In November, Bremmer was elected president of the Chesilhurst Borough Council after serving on council since 2012, including a stint as council president.
+In November, Bremmer was elected mayor of the Chesilhurst Borough Council after serving on council since 2012, including a stint as council president.